hidakatsuya/redmined/README.md

 Download [redmined](./redmined) and place it in a location in your PATH, such as `~/.local/bin/`, and grant execution permission.

-Or, you can install it directly by running the following command.
+Or, you can install it directly by running the following commands.

 ```shell
 wget -qO- https://raw.githubusercontent.com/hidakatsuya/redmined/main/install.sh | sh
 ```
+Or
 ```shell
 curl -sSL https://raw.githubusercontent.com/hidakatsuya/redmined/main/install.sh | sh
 ```